主题包含

 See the Northern Lights

-Cook something new like soup or homemade hot chocolate
+Cook something new like a soup or homemade hot chocolate

 Cozy up inside and learn a new hobby like knitting or painting